 Reducing Pavé Cost

 Setting pavé is a time-consuming process that requires highly skilled labor.
-Since the cost of setting stones is much higher than the cost of the stones themselves, the use of less expensive, lower grade stones will not lead to an overall cost reduction.
-Similarly, colored stones are more difficult to set and are more prone to breakage, which will offset the savings in stone cost.
+Since the cost of setting stones is much higher than the cost of the stones themselves, the use of less expensive, lower-grade stones will not lead to an overall cost reduction.
+Similarly, colored stones are more difficult to set and are more prone to breakage, which will offset the savings in stone costs.

 Machines capable of detecting and sorting huge quantities of minute stones are very expensive and scarce, so only a handful of producers are able to guarantee that all their melee is of natural origin.
 Our diamond suppliers are among the fortunate few who employ such a machine on a regular basis, and they state that fact in writing.